OfficeDev/office-scripts-docs/docs/tutorials/excel-read-tutorial.md

 Now that your script can read data, use that data to modify the workbook.
 Make the value of the cell **D2** positive with the `Math.abs` function.
 The [Math](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/math) object contains many functions to which your scripts have access.
 More information about `Math` and other built-in objects can be found at [Using built-in JavaScript objects in Office Scripts](../develop/javascript-objects.md).

-1. Yse `getValue` and `setValue` methods to change the value of the cell.
+1. Use `getValue` and `setValue` methods to change the value of the cell.
 These methods work on a single cell.
 When handling multi-cell ranges, you'll want to use `getValues` and `setValues`.
 Add the following code to the end of the script.

     ```TypeScript
     // Run the `Math.abs` method with the value at D2 and apply that value back to D2.